cees-elzinga/script.xbmc.hue.ambilight/README.md

 Future work
 -----------

-Some more work needs to be done, especially on the ambilight mode.
-The biggest issue is that is takes approx 1 second for the bridge to adjust the lights, per light.
-The ambilight is therefore at least 1 second behind on the video traks, ruining the effect.
+Some more work needs to be done on the "Ambilight mode".
+The biggest issue is that it takes approximately 1 second to adjust the lights.
+The time is spent by the bridge, and I don't see any quick way to improve it.
+For now - "Ambilight mode" works but will be out of sync with the video streams for at least 1 second.

 Some other, smaller issues:
  - Better support to detect if a movie is playing / paused or stopped (the callback function didn't seem to work for me)